tsmith512/tsmithcreative/_drafts/my-first-alexa.md

 Assistant or execute commands not compatible with Home Skills.
 Check out my Hass Alexa config [for another example that pulls a weather report][HCW].

-From a user experience perspective, I think "invocation name" is a weakness.
+From a user experience perspective, I think saying the "invocation name" is a hindrance.
 Except for built-in skills, everything you ask Alexa to do must include "ask/tell _Service Name_..."
 I don't know the solution to this problem, but ultimately it _feels_ like similar UX issues of [discoverability][NNGFD] that emerge in hidden navigation and [gesture-heavy interfaces][NNGSW]: you have to already know how to use it.
 No guest could walk into my place and intuit how to get info from Home Assistant.

-There's promise though, the Home Skills API doesn't need a separate invocation name (name devices obviously), and Amazon has noticed this issue.
+There's promise though, the Home Skills API doesn't need a separate invocation name for its services (though you should pick obvious names for devices), and Amazon has noticed this issue.
 In late 2016, they announced an initiative to create [a new built-in library][ADI] of intents and slots and easier ways to trigger them.
 [A preview][ADIP] of this library has already been released for US developers.

 [HASS]: https://home-assistant.io/
 [HC]: https://github.com/tsmith512/home-assistant-config